 Local 3307 is under the direction of seven Officers elected by the membership to serve as members of the Local 3307 Executive Board (E-Board).
 The E-Board consists of the President (Paul A. Perez), Executive Vice-President (Albert Trevino), three Vice-Presidents (Chris Cabrera / Juan Ayala / Manuel Rocha), a Secretary/Treasurer (Juan Hernandez), a Sergeant At Arms (Hector Guerra), and an E-Board appointed position, the Local 3307 Health & Safety Officer (Jose Rosales).

 All E-Board Officers, Coordinators and Directors are Border Patrol Agents with many years of experience, both in the field, and in dealing with administrative matters that affect our members.
-The E-Board is supported by 85 Union Representatives located at stations throughout the RGV Sector.
+The E-Board is supported by 112 Union Representatives located at duty stations and work locations throughout the RGV Sector.
 Each Union Representative is trained to assist members of our Union in all facets of their employment.

 Local 3307 Union Representatives are volunteers who are dedicated to ensuring that our Collective Bargaining Agreement (CBA), as well as laws, regulations and policies are adhered to and applied consistently and fairly throughout their respective areas of responsibility.
-We represent non-supervisory Border Patrol Agents, as well as many support personnel, assigned to all nine Border Patrol Stations and the Headquarters of the Rio Grande Valley Border Patrol Sector.
+We represent non-supervisory Border Patrol Agents, as well as many support personnel, assigned to all Border Patrol Stations and work locations, as well as the Headquarters of the Rio Grande Valley Border Patrol Sector.

 Our Representatives assist members with issues such as grievances, responses to proposals for discipline, representation before investigative bodies (Office of the Inspector General – OIG / Office of Professional Responsibility – OPR / Management Inquiry Team – MIT), and access to the PORAC Legal Defense Fund (LDF), which in turn provides attorney representation to outside investigative agencies (Local, State & Federal Law Enforcement, to include municipal police departments, DPS Texas Rangers, and the FBI).
-Local 3307 also has access to seven NBPC Legal Division Attorneys located throughout the United States, to include Rodney Sipes, a NBPC Attorney based in Edinburg, Texas.
+Local 3307 provides our members legal access to 7 NBPC Legal Division Attorneys located throughout the United States, including an attorney located at our office location in Edinburg, and 4 additional PORAC Panel Attorneys (criminal/civil) located in the RGV AOR.

 As a Union Member, you join an organization which exists solely for the protection of our members.
 As Federal Law Enforcement Officers and employees, our members require the best protection available to ensure that they are not subjected to unfair or unjust discipline, or unwarranted criminal and civil prosecution.
 Furthermore, we protect our members against harassment and unwarranted investigations.
 We ensure that our members’ workplace rights are respected and we vigorously pursue those who choose to violate them.
 We do not tolerate bad management and we strive to ensure fairness and equality in our workplace.